AWS Bedrock with .NET: Getting Started

 $"\n\nHuman: You are a movie information expert.
 Provide detailed information about the movie '{movieQuery}'. " +

-"Return the results as a JSON array of objects with fields: title, year, category, directors, actors, plot, genre, rating. " +
+"Return the results as a JSON array of objects with the following fields: title (string), year (integer), " +

 "If no movie is found, return an empty JSON array.\n\nAssistant:";